sunchaoqun/op-enclave/tools/pcr0-verifier/README.md

 ## Note

 The PCR0 measurement is specific to the version of the op-enclave EIF being examined.
 The current version being used is specified in the Dockerfile as `TAG=v0.0.1-rc5`.
+You can perform the same measurement on other EIF files by modifying the Dockerfile.